uzh-bf/klicker-uzh/cypress/cypress-testing-documentation.md

 ## Tests for commit "Tests 1 to 5 work now"

+All run in npm run dev and cypress v11

 ### With cypress desktop app

 - Run 1: 5 of 5